-Election policies means instructions for conducting elections issued by the election official in writing at least 20 days before an election.
+Election policies means the election policies and rules of procedure instructions for conducting elections issued by the election official in writing at least 40 20 days before an election.

 Mark means a voter's indication of choice on a ballot in a manner appropriate to the voting system used for the election.